shalevwiden/degreeview/README.md

 I highly value making code slighly more complicated and adding a ton of comments everywhere for better understanding when going back to the code and better readability.
 In this project I have certainly needed it.

 I utilized helper projects as well.
 Such as one to help me clear folders when I needed to create new files.

+Came up with an innovative solution to print items in a csv horizontally.

+Create both horizontal AND vertical fuk it.